sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Now, as I mentioned earlier, the *z*-test is almost never used in
 practice.
-It’s so rarely used in real life that the basic installation
+It is so rarely used in real life that the basic installation
-of jamovi doesn’t have a built in function for it.
+of jamovi does not have a built in function for it.
 However, the test is
-so incredibly simple that it’s really easy to do one manually.
-Let’s go
+so incredibly simple that it is really easy to do one manually.
+Let us go
 back to the |zeppo|_ data set.
 The first thing I need to do is calculate the
-sample mean for the ``grades`` variable, which I’ve already done (72.3).
+sample mean for the ``grades`` variable, which I have already done (72.3).
 We already have the known population standard deviation (σ = 9.5), and the
 value of the population mean that the null hypothesis specifies (µ\ :sub:`0`
 = 67.5), and we know the sample size (*N* = 20).

-Next, let’s calculate the (true) standard error of the mean (easily done
+Next, let us calculate the (true) standard error of the mean (easily done
 with a calculator):

 .. code-block:: R